Moldova says 'no' in vote on joining EU: partial results – DW – 10/20/2024

 Moldova says 'no' in vote on joining EU: partial resultsOctober 20, 2024

-The election commission said that 56% of voters from the partial count had said "no" to the proposal, while 44% had said "yes."
+The election commission said that 55% of voters from the partial count had said "no" to the proposal, while almost 45% had said "yes."

 A largely agricultural country of around 2.5 million people, Moldova has sought to cut ties with Moscow and move closer to the EU since Russia's invasion of Ukraine in 2022.